 Earlier this year, the Toronto Raptors, of the NBA, successfully completed their ascent through the league, as they took home the Larry O’Brian trophy.
 A large factor in what made this possible, was addition of NBA stalwart, Kawhi Leonard to the ranks.

 During this championship run, a Toronto company pitched the same idea being undertaken by Dinwiddie.
 Blockstation, a young company within the digital securities sector, planned to host a DSO, linked to a contract extension for Leonard.

 While the idea never came to fruition, as Leonard opted to sign with the LA Clippers, the idea was a unique one with the potential for success.
 We’ll now see, through Dinwiddie, if there is any merit to the proposed benefits of tokenizing a sporting contract.

 In any industry, participants are always striving to make more money.
 Professional sports are no exception.
 However, despite the vast sums of money made by man professional athletes, the surprising and unfortunate reality is that most NBA players find themselves bankrupt within a few short years after retiring.

 The reason for this is not entirely clear, however it is a positive, encouraging sign, to see players such as Dinwiddie take an active role in their financial future.

 While this endeavour may not pan out, it is important to remember the old and simple adage – ‘nothing ventured, nothing gained’.

 Possibly more than any other professional league, the NBA has shown an affinity for blockchain based endeavours.
 This affinity spans from, not only the players, but to the teams, and the league itself.

 While the NBA may lead the way, various other leagues have dipped their toes in blockchain waters over the past year, as well.
-Beyond the tokenizing of contracts by players discussed here today, the following article touches on a few examples of this.

 In Other News